 The Great Lakes Calendar features events from around the region that may be of interest to Great Lakes stakeholders, with a focus on professional conferences and events relevant to research, science, policy, and education.
 If you have an event you would like to publicize, please submit it below!

 Upcoming Events › Great Lakes Calendar

-The Great Lakes Fishery Commission Annual Meeting provides an opportunity for the public to learn about and discuss developments in the Great Lakes fishery.
-Commissioners and the U.S. and Canadian Committees of Advisors will also hold meetings at this event.Find out more »
+The Great Lakes Fishery Commission will hold a public Annual Meeting June 2-3, 2021, in Traverse City, Michigan.
+At this meeting, the public can learn about and discuss developments in the Great Lakes fishery.
+Commissioners and the U.S. and Canadian Committees of Advisors will hold meetings here as well.Find out more »